akshayanrajendran/akshayanrajendran.github.io/_pages/about.md

 ⚡I am a First-Year Computer Engineering student at Toronto Metropolitan University, Canada

-🚀 I have a keen interest in AI/ML, Finance, Business and Aerospace, aspiring to do delve into these sectors in the future.
+🚀 I have a keen interest in AI/ML, Finance, Business and Aerospace, aspiring to delve into these sectors in the future.

-🎵 I am also an classical carnatic percussionist (indian music) and national level quizzer.
+🎵 I am also a percussionist (indian music and western rhythm), debater, and national level quizzer.

 ⚙️ As a creative and determined individual, I am committed to explore and learn more in the domain of science and technology.